ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

     print("Greeter client received: " + response.message)
 ```

-Once deployed we will need to tell $productName$ to originate TLS to the application.
+Once deployed we will need to tell Emissary-ingress to originate TLS to the application.

 ```yaml
 ---